Parkinson’s Disease: Signs, Struggles and Support

 Loss of dopamine-producing neurons

 Parkinson’s Disease develops when dopamine-producing nerve cells in the substantia nigra, a part of the brain responsible for movement control, gradually break down or die.
 Dopamine is essential for smooth and coordinated muscle movements.
-As its levels decrease, motor symptoms—such as tremors, rigidity, and slow movement—begin to appear.
+As its levels decrease, Parkinson's Disease symptoms, such as tremors, rigidity, and slow movement, begin to appear.
 Scientists are still investigating what triggers this neuron loss.

 Environmental triggers